t-tullis/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

--Semantic HTML gives your html meaning, helping with search engine optimization and accessibility.
+- Semantic HTML gives your html meaning, helping with search engine optimization and accessibility.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

--Block elements want nothing around it, while inline lets elements sit next to it.
+- Block elements want nothing around it, while inline lets elements sit next to it.

 3. What are the 4 areas of the box model?